 - If you like your tomatoes a little soft and chewy, after drying them, store them in freezer bags in the freezer.
 They won’t take up as much space, because all of the liquid is gone.
 Otherwise, if you completely dehydrate them you can store them on the shelf in plastic bags.

-Dried tomatoes are reconstituted in water and are great additions to pastas and add a nice sweet flavor if added or pureed in soups.
+Dried tomatoes are reconstituted in water and are great additions to pasta and add a nice sweet flavor if added or pureed in soups.

 Extra Time-Saving Tips:

-So, to all you tomato lovers out there, the season is almost over, stock up now and preserve the harvest, save money, and enjoy the fruits of your labor.
+So to all you tomato lovers out there, preserve your harvest, save money, and enjoy the fruits of your labor all winter long!